Kelleyc718/teddy-javascript-assessment-ii/README.md

 - Your grade is entirely dependent on the results of the automated tests.
 No credit will be given for partial or incorrect solutions.
 Accuracy and precision matter.

+- For a solution to be considered correct, all of the tests under that function's Spec List must be green.

 - There are 6 points available on this assessment.
-Each solution will be awarded 1 point if all the specs for that solution are green.
+Each solution will be awarded 1 point if *all* the specs for that solution are green.

 - If you complete all 6 problems and the tests show 0 failures, you will earn a 100% grade.

-- If you write 6 solutions and the Spec List shows that one solution has failing tests, you will receive 5 out of 6 points.
+- If you write 6 solutions and the Spec List shows that one function has failing tests, you will receive 5 out of 6 points.

 - If half of your functions have all green tests, and the only failing tests are for problems you did not attempt, you will earn a 50% grade.